-inpanoag leader against the New England colonies in 1675-1676.
-A thousand colonists were do and twelve colonial towns destroyed, but the colonies prevailed.
-The Wampanoag's and a allies lost some 4,500 people.
-Also known as Pope's Rebellion, the revolt in 1680 was an uprising of 46 Native American plos against Spanish rule.
+T) Also known as King Philip's War, it pitted a coalition of Native Americans led by a Wampanoag leader against the New England colonies in 1675-1676.
+A thousand colonists were killed and twelve colonial towns destroyed, but the colonies prevailed.
+The Wampanoag's and their allies lost some 4,500 people.

+U) Also known as Pope's Rebellion, the revolt in 1680 was an uprising of 46 Native American pueblos against Spanish rule.
 Spaniards were driven out of New Mexico.
-When they returned in 1690s, they granted more autonomy to the pueblos they claimed to rule.
+When they returned in the 1690s, they granted more autonomy to the pueblos they claimed to rule.

-1. Metacom's War
+- 1. Metacom's War

-2. encomienda
+- 2. encomienda

-3. House of Burgesses
+- 3. House of Burgesses

-4. neo-Europes
+- 4. neo-Europes

-5. mercantilism
+- 5. mercantilism

-6. chattel slavery
+- 6. chattel slavery

-7. headright system
+- 7. headright system

-8. royal colony
+- 8. royal colony

-9. joint-stock corporation
+- 9. joint-stock corporation

-10. indentured servitude
+- 10. indentured servitude